 set print with no parameters restores output to <STDERR>.
 The <filename> "-" means <STDOUT>.
 The append flag causes the file to be opened in append mode.
-A <filename> starting with "|" is opened as a pipe to the <shell\command> on platforms that support piping.
+A <filename> starting with "|" is opened as a pipe to the <shell_command> on platforms that support piping.

 The destination for print commands can also be a named data block.
 Data block names start with '\$', see also inline data (p.
-38).
+48).
+When printing a string to a data block, embedded newline characters are expanded to generate multiple data block entries.
+This is a CHANGE.